Grief, mourning and trains. It’s been that kind of last few weeks. Noelle here:

 This adventure with Steve: it’s what we’ve saved for and talked about for years.
 Just going and seeing and doing.
 Being in the moment as much as we can.
 It’s here and I would not change it.
 I feel lucky and thankful that we made a lot of great choices that led to this.

 But the crying.
 It’s real too.
 The grief and mourning wash over me regularly.

-We should arrive around 2 pm, then we’ll stay in a $14/night hotel then take a ferry to a small island tomorrow, Kho Tao.
+We should arrive around 2 pm, then we’ll stay in a $14/night hotel and take a ferry to a small island tomorrow, Kho Tao.
 Look it up.
 It’s a blip in the Gulf of Thailand.
 We’ve booked ourselves for two weeks.
 I hope to snorkel, to lay on the beach, to hike up a hilltop and catch beautiful sunsets.

 The crying surprises me.
 Catches me right the f*ck off guard.
 So seemingly random.
-So cleansing.
+But cleansing.
 As miles travel by today (slowly, oh so slowly), I catch glimpses of regular life out the train window.

 The rolling of the train soothes me, rocking me.
-I’ve dozed.
-I’ve eaten.
-I’ve read my book (last one in the Game of Thrones series and seriously, no wonder the last HBO season was so lame…but I’m determined to finish it).
+I’ve dozed, eaten, and read my book (last one in the Game of Thrones series and seriously, no wonder the last HBO season was so lame…but I’m determined to finish it).

 Our journey continues and I’m excited to be able to share ocean pictures soon.
 I’ve seen it a couple times, out the window, on my left.
 Waves lapping at the shore.
-Lately, my emotions mirror the tide, rolling in then back out and every so often, the sneaker wave and the crying starts again.
+And lately, my emotions mirror the tide, rolling in then back out and every so often, the sneaker wave and the crying starts again.